GunturWibawa/MegalineCBA/README.md

 Customer Behavior Analysis in Megaline Mobile Provider

 The project assigned to me during the seventh sprint involves Introduction to Machine Learning.

-I dived into the fundamentals of machine learning, with an emphasis on the Scikit Learn library.
+Throughout this sprint, I dived into the fundamentals of machine learning, with an emphasis on the Scikit Learn library.

 # **Project Insight**